Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Introduction

+Considering its generality and versatility, it is astonishing that the band model has received very little attention in the robust statistics literature.
+While Huber's seminal paper on $\varepsilon$-contaminated observations has enjoyed an unbroken stream of citations since its publication in 1965, Kassam's paper, although covering a more general case, did not have a comparable impact.
 One of the reasons for the limited interest in \cite{Kassam1981} might be the form of its main result.
 The theorem stating the least favorable densities spans the space of a column and distinguishes between four special cases, each involving a piecewise definition of the densities.
 In order to know which case holds, one has to check the existence or non-existence of in total six constants that have to be chosen such that the solutions are valid densities.
 In some cases the solution involves a function that ``can be found'', but is not specified explicitly.
 Even though none of these issues is critical, the solution and its calculation appear to be cumbersome and inelegant, especially compared to the lean results for the $\varepsilon$-contamination model.
 Many authors seem to have come to the conclusion that the additional complexity the band model introduces to the least favorable densities is too high a price to pay for the increase in generality.

 As a consequence, the popularity of the band model in robust hypothesis testing has been steadily decreasing.
 While it used to be one of the standard models in robust testing and filtering in the 1980s \cite{KassamPoor1985,Poor1983}, today many signal processing practitioners are not aware of its existence and some books on robust statistics ignore it entirely \cite{Maronna2006,Levy2008}.